 These remedial reading courses end up being class after class brimming with students who are either legitimately behind in reading and therefore frustrated/embarrassed to be placed there (further insulted since it is at the expensive of taking a “fun” elective) or reading at grade level but have some sort of other personal issue holding them back (ranging from anger management issues to ADHD to dyslexia).

 There is also the socio-economic reality of the school.
-The area does not attract the best teachers.
+The area does not tend to attract or retain the best teachers.
 Even then, there is a high turnover rate.
 The classrooms do not have the newest textbooks (Obama took office years ago, but the books still state first term George W. Bush as the current president).

 Most significantly, students are often coming from homes of turmoil and poverty.
 Although I can empathize to an extent, I also know that I will never truly understand their experiences.
 My own upbringing was much more privileged, and my love of literature was nurtured by caring parents who read to me from a young age and placed an emphasis on reading as a means of entertainment and discovery; however, from this foundation, as I entered the world of teaching, my literacy narrative became forever interwoven and informed by my students’ own narratives.